dil-akalocsai/ai-assisted-coding-training/README.md

 - `npm run test` - Run tests
 - `npm run preview` - Preview production build locally

+## Session Persistence

+The Todo app automatically persists your tasks to `sessionStorage`, ensuring your todo list survives page refreshes within the same browser session.

+### Key Features

+- **Automatic Saving**: All changes are automatically saved to browser session storage
+- **Data Validation**: Corrupt or invalid data is safely handled and cleared
+- **Error Handling**: Storage quota errors are gracefully handled with user notifications
+- **Session Scope**: Data persists only for the current browser session (cleared when browser is closed)

+### Limitations

+- Data is only available within the same browser session
+- Storage quota limitations may prevent saving large amounts of data
+- Data is not synchronized across different browser tabs or devices
+- Incognito/private browsing mode may have additional restrictions

+### Technical Details

+- **Storage Key**: `todos`
+- **Data Format**: JSON array of Todo objects with Date serialization
+- **Validation**: Ensures each todo has `id: string`, `title: string`, `description: string`, `completed: boolean`, `createdAt: Date`
+- **Error Recovery**: Automatically clears corrupt data and falls back to empty state
+- **User Feedback**: Toast notifications for storage quota exceeded errors

 ## Project Structure

 The project follows a feature-based organization: